-As the leader in adventure travel in Norway, we are responsible for setting a good example to other guide companies, and take care of the places we depend upon.
-Trygve, former CEO of Hvitserk of Norway, founded, together with Norwegian Environmental Agency and other local travel industry companies, the idea of National Scenic Hikes (NSH).
+As the leader of Adventure Travel in Norway, we are responsible for setting a good example to other guide companies and taking care of the places we depend on.
+Trygve, former CEO of Hvitserk of Norway, worked together with Norwegian Environmental Agency and other local travel industry companies in order to found the idea of National Scenic Hikes (NSH).
 Instead of a problem, we see the increase in visitors as an opportunity to help Norwegian nature, local economies and increasing tourism find balance.
-Hvitserk of Norway has been working in collaboration with NSH and local government through our foundation, the Cairn Foundation, to create sustainable infrastructure for Norwegian tourism.
+Hvitserk of Norway has been working in collaboration with NSH and local government through our foundation, the Cairn Foundation, to create a sustainable infrastructure for Norwegian tourism.

 How does it work?